6/26/2019

 Chief Financial Officer

-get where you're going.
-I guess, Ryan, what I'd say is that we should have anniversary a lot of the impacts by fourth quarter, but I have no idea what the growth rate, the existing growth rate, will be at that point.
-In market growth rate, I should say, not ours.
+I get where you're going.
+I guess, Brian, what I'd say is that we should have anniversary – a lot of the impacts by fourth quarter, but I have no idea what the existing growth rate will be at that point in market growth rate, I should say, not ours.
 I know exactly what ours is.
 So I can't call that specifically.
-I think the fourth quarter will depend in large measure on how strong we exit the year next year with PEO, with Oasis in the fold.
-So I think it's going to depend on that and also where we are with the worker's comp market.
+I think the fourth quarter will depend in large measure on how strong how strong we exit the year next year with PEO, with OASIS in the fold.
+So I think it's going to depend on that and also where we are with the workers' comp market.
 So there's still miles and miles to go before we get to Q4 of next year, but those will be the factors that will drive Q4 growth.

 speaker